 Giving real estate to our organization requires some extra steps of which you should be aware.
 These steps include the following:

-Lisa Jones owns several buildings in her hometown.
-While they have been a good investment for her over the years, she's ready to stop being a landlord.
-Her properties have grown substantially in value, so she's concerned that she will have a big capital gains tax bill to worry about if she sells them.
-She would also like to show her dedication to College of Saint Elizabeth by making a major gift.
+Juan Perez owns several buildings in his hometown.
+While they have been a good investment for him over the years, he's ready to stop being a landlord.
+His properties have grown substantially in value, so he's concerned that he will have a big capital gains tax bill to worry about if he sells them.
+He would also like to show his dedication to College of Saint Elizabeth by making a major gift.